View Lester Clark's Obituary on dnj.com and share memories

 Services for Lester will be at 12:00 noon on August 6, 2019 at Jennings and Ayers Funeral Home with Bro.
 Ron Harper officiating.
 Interment will follow in Roselawn Memorial Gardens with military honors.
 Family and friends will serve as pallbearers.

-Visitation with the family will be Monday, August 5, 2019 at Jennings and Ayers Funeral Home.
+Visitation with the family will be 4:00 to 8:00 p.m. on Monday, August 5, 2019 at Jennings and Ayers Funeral Home.
 In lieu of flowers donations may be made to Alive Hospice

 Arrangements are under the direction of Jennings and Ayers Funeral Home and Cremation Services, 820 South Church St., Murfreesboro, TN 37130.
 615-893-2422.
 Please leave online condolences at www.jenningsandayers.com.